Charles Henry Sansom: Career

-In 1905, Sansom joined the police force of the Federated Malay States as a probationer, and in 1908, was appointed Acting Commissioner of Police, rising to become Assistant Commissioner of Police and Registrar of Criminals of the Federated Malay States and the Straits Settlements.
+In 1905, Sansom joined the Federated Malay States Police as a probationer, and in 1908, was appointed Acting Commissioner of Police, rising to become Assistant Commissioner of Police and Registrar of Criminals of the Federated Malay States and the Straits Settlements Police Force.

 In 1923, he was called to the Bar by the Inner Temple, and later that year was appointed Commissioner of Police in Johore.
 In 1925, after taking the senior police officer's course at Scotland Yard, he was appointed Chief Police Officer in Singapore remaining in the post until 1930, having in 1927, and 1928, also acted as Inspector General.
 In 1930, he was Chief Police Officer in Perak, and the following year was promoted to Inspector-General of Police for the Federated Malay States, remaining in the post until his retirement in 1939.

 Upon on the outbreak of the Second World War in 1939, he trained as a warden in the Air Raid Precautions (A.R.P.).
 He was sent to Malta to organise the civil defence of the island serving as Chief A.R.P.
 Officer and Director of Compulsory Service, and for his leadership and brave conduct in the face of air raids was awarded the CBE.
 In 1944, he was attached to the Colonial Office.

 In 1945, he was appointed Commissioner of Police in Hong Kong and retired, aged 60, to England the following year.

 Sansom died on 29 December 1949.